-To create an accounting list for system events, use the aaa accounting system rp-failover command in global configuration mode or administration configuration mode.
-To disable this subscriber authentication method, use the no form of this command.
+To create an accounting list to send rp-failover or rp-switchover start or stop accounting messages, use the aaa accounting system rp-failover command in global configuration mode.
+To disable the system accounting for rp-failover, use the no form of this command.